UMN-CMS/HGCal-RPi/README.md

 #### 2. Power Cycle
 Power cycle the ORMs on each rdout board with `etc/pwr_cycle`.
-If a power cycle fails (usually because the syncboard cable is disconnected -> no clock), an error will be printed.
+If a power cycle fails (usually because the syncboard cable is disconnected -> no clock), an error message will be printed.

 #### 3. IPBus Setup
 Setup IPBus with `./setup_ipbus`.